 “Tis true, weary traveler.
-I am an ambassador in this land and I’ve never set eyes upon you.
-I pray that you are a kindly and enjoyable soul, visiting us in peace?”
+I am an ambassador in this land, and I’ve never set eyes upon you.
+I pray you are a kindly and enjoyable soul, visiting us in peace?”

 “Wonderful.
 I kindly ask that you would be my guest.
 My home is as yours.”